mengchen-tam/redshift-idle-analyzer/README_EN.md

 ⚠️  Important Notes:
    - Cost estimates are based on simplified models, actual costs may vary
+   - All prices are hardcoded based on AWS official pricing as of January 2024
+   - Global regions (US, Europe, etc.) have not been fully tested, use with caution
    - Serverless has minimum billing units and concurrency limits
    - Recommend testing Serverless performance in non-production environments first
    - Consider data migration and application compatibility